Investors call for Standard Chartered to plan for life after Sands

 It was slower growth in Asia and the costly U.S. fines for breaching sanctions on Iran in 2012 that burst Standard Chartered's bubble after 10 straight years of record earnings.

 A 32 percent fall in the bank's shares this year has wiped more than 10 billion pounds off its value.
 Shares are down a quarter since Sands became CEO in 2006.
-They trade at about 0.8 times book value, compared to about 1 times book for HSBC (HSBA.L), and 1.3 times at Lloyds (LLOY.L).
+They trade at about 0.8 times book value, compared to about 1 times book for HSBC , and 1.3 times at Lloyds.

 "What that's saying is the market has no confidence in (management)," said David Fergusson, chief investment officer of Woodside Holdings Investment Management, a Singapore-based fund management company that has a small stake in the bank.